evdenis/Contiki-NG/README.md

 # Contiki-NG: The OS for Next Generation IoT Devices

-# Verification
+# Continuous Verification Framework for Contiki-NG

 [![Verification Status](https://travis-ci.org/evdenis/Contiki-NG.svg?branch=develop)](https://travis-ci.org/evdenis/Contiki-NG)

+The continious verification framework is designed as part of the CI system and configured to (try to) reprove all previously verified functions in the set of files modified by a code update (generally submitted as a merge request).
+It relies on Travis-CI.
+It allows developers to constantly verify the evolving code and to detect potential inconsistencies early.

+A timeout per verification condition is currently set between 10 and 20 seconds (depending on the function) to provide a fast feedback and to fit the global 50-minute time limit of Travis-CI.
+This strict time limitation in the current demonstration version explains why the verification results for some provable properties can sometimes appear as partially unsuccessful for lack of time: in this case, the timeout for such properties can be increased.
-Travis CI is added for demonstration of required steps to set up continuous verification.
-Travis-CI replays proofs with reduced timeouts to fit the 50 mins limit.
-Thus Travis-CI results are downgraded comparing to that we state that all functions with ACSL specs are fully verified.
-Coq proofs are not replayed because the Coq installation takes too long.
+Coq proofs are currently not replayed because the Coq installation takes too long.

 * The [list of verified functions](verif/contiki_status.conf) to replay
 * The [verification status](verif/verdicts.txt) to compare against